EllaKaye/distilltools/README.md

 It is in the very early stages of development.
 I am actively seeking contributions - both ideas and code - to help build the package to be broadly useful to a wide variety of `distill` users.
-I hope in time that `distilltools` can be for distill something like what [xaringanExtra](https://pkg.garrickadenbuie.com/xaringanExtra/#/) and [xaringanthemer](https://pkg.garrickadenbuie.com/xaringanthemer/) are
+The idea is for the package to become a curated, collaborative, community-driven project.
+In terms of relationship between packages, I hope in time that `distilltools` can be for distill something like what [xaringanExtra](https://pkg.garrickadenbuie.com/xaringanExtra/#/) and [xaringanthemer](https://pkg.garrickadenbuie.com/xaringanthemer/) are